Chris Godwin Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 - Godwin has seen the ball thrown his way 17 times in the red zone this season, 24.3% of his team's 70 red zone pass attempts.

-- The Buccaneers have thrown the ball in 66.7% of their plays from scrimmage this year while staying on the ground 33.3% of the time.
-This offensive attack ranks fifth in the NFL in points scored.
+- The Buccaneers have run 66.7% passing plays and 33.3% rushing plays this season.
+They rank fifth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Godwin's matchup with the Giants.